dylan-lang/dylan-programming-book/source/collect.rst

 Iterating over all the elements of a collection is a common idiom, and Dylan provides several different mapping functions that accomplish these kinds of iterations in different ways.
-In the following example, we redefine the *my-copy-sequence* method originally defined in `See Lists and efficiency <collect.htm#38085>`_.
+In the following example, we redefine the *my-copy-sequence* method originally defined in `Lists and efficiency <collect.htm#38085>`_.
 Here, we use the *do* iteration construct, instead of a *for* loop.